-Not sure what to expect from this walk?
+Not sure what to expect from the Hodder Bank walk?

 We recommend parking up at the main carpark (pay and display) where there’s the added benefit of public toilets for pre & post hike.
 Our recommended coffee shop (Puddleducks Tea Room) is just next door too.